ryansheehy0/Cheat_Sheets/javascript.md

 - `.find((element, index, array) => {})`
     - Used to find the first element that satisfies the given function.
+    - If the function returns true on that element then `.find` will return that element.
 - `.findIndex((element, index, array) => {})`
     - Used to find the index of the first element that satisfies the given function.
+    - If the function returns true on that element then `.findIndex` will get it's index.
 - `.sort((a, b) => a - b)`
     - If the function returns a negative number "a" is sorted before "b"
     - If the function returns a positive number "b" is sorted before "a"